 You’re Going to Want Chuck on Your Side.

-As a premier trial lawyer and member of the American Board of Trial Advocates (ABOTA), Chuck Geerhart has the expertise and determination to drive positive results for clients.
+As a premier trial lawyer, Chuck Geerhart has the expertise and determination to drive positive results for clients.

 Chuck is a member of the American Board of Trial Advocates (ABOTA), an invitation-only organization of premier trial lawyers who have tried at least 10 jury cases to verdict.